x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/manage-um-dial-plan.md

 11. After you configure the required settings, click **Save** to save your changes.

-### Use the Shell to configure UM dial plan settings
+### Use Exchange Online PowerShell to configure UM dial plan settings
 <a name="shell"> </a>

 This example configures a UM dial plan named `MyDialPlan` to use 9 for the outside line access code.

 ```
 Set-UMDialplan -Identity MyDialPlan -OutsideLineAccessCode 9
 ```

 This example configures a UM dial plan named `MyDialPlan` to use a welcome greeting.

 ```
 Set-UMDialplan -Identity MyDialPlan -WelcomeGreetingEnabled $true -WelcomeGreetingFilename welcome.wav
 ```

 This example configures a UM dial plan named `MyDialPlan` with dialing rules.

 ```
 $csv=import-csv "C:\MyInCountryGroups.csv"